mdlincoln/mdlincoln.github.io/_posts/2013-05-04-save-everything.markdown

 slug: save-everything
 title: Save everything
 wordpress_id: 960
-categories:
+tags:
 - Articles
-post_format:
-- Quote
-tags:
-- archives
-- libraries
-- Library of Congress
-- New York Times
+- Archives
-- sequestration
+- Libraries
 ---

 An article on [sequestration's impact on the Library of Congress](http://www.nytimes.com/2013/05/04/books/budget-cuts-hobble-library-of-congress.html?_r=0) is a good reminder of the importance of archiving the seemingly-trivial.